abdullaabdullazade/url-shortener/readme.md

 ---

 ## 📸 Demo
-1. Open the frontend in your browser.
+1. Open the frontend in your browser at `http://localhost:3000`.
 2. Enter a URL in the input field.
 3. Click the **Shorten** button.
-4. Get your shortened URL! 🎉
+4. Receive your shortened URL! 🎉

 ---

 ## 📝 Notes

-- Ensure that the backend server is running before using the frontend.
+- Ensure the backend server is running before accessing the frontend.
-- SQLite3 database will be initialized automatically when the backend starts.
+- The SQLite3 database will be automatically initialized when the backend starts.

 ---

 ## 🤝 Contributions

 Feel free to fork the repository and contribute!
-Pull requests are welcome.
+Pull requests are always welcome.

 ---

 Happy Coding! 💻

+---

+Bu versiyada təkrarlamalar aradan qaldırılıb və daha aydın bir quruluş yaradılıb.
+Daha çox dəyişiklik lazımdırsa, bildirin! 😊